8 must-haves in your production site visitor policy

 8. Communication & training

 Last but certainly not least, you should communicate your policy to all employees and staff.
-Provide multiple training sessions for your front desk team, security team, and any employee that regularly interacts with visitors.
+Provide multiple training sessions for your front desk team, security team, and any employee who regularly interacts with visitors.
 You’ll want to make sure you also frequently revisit your policy to make adjustments and retrain your people.

-If you oversee more than one location, you know how challenging it can be to standardize the visitor experience and the compliance process you so dutifully crated.
-Without that, it’s hard to maintain consistent and accurate records that protect your company from liability.
-Plus, a consistent experience creates a good impression on your visitors and helps you build a positive reputation among consumers.
-Using a visitor management system (VMS) will help you standardize at scale—while also giving you the flexibility to meet local and regional requirements.
-Look for a visitor management system that can easily sync with any of your existing tools such as your existing access control system or document storage tool.Here are a few of the benefits of using a VMS to maintain consistency and scale your workplace visitor policy:
+If you oversee more than one location, you know how challenging it can be to standardize the visitor experience and the compliance process you so dutifully created.
+Without that, it's hard to maintain consistent and accurate records that protect your company from liability.
+A visitor policy creates a good first impression and helps you build a positive reputation among consumers.

 AUTHOR BIO